Quick Answer

 4. Mango Shake (1+ year)

-- Mango + milk + little sugar
+- Mango + milk (for children over 1 year)

 - Blend well, serve chilled